(doo tas' teer ide)

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Dutasteride capsules that are stored at high temperatures may become deformed or discolored.
-Throw away any capsules that are deformed, discolored, or leaky and any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of any capsules that are deformed, discolored, or leaky.

 What should I do in case of OVERDOSE?